 Known as a vibrant and welcoming city, Nelson is (quite literally) at the heart of the country.
 It’s accessible, highly connected to other main centres, and is the place many New Zealanders choose for their getaways, and who can blame them?

 The place is abuzz as a dining and entertainment destination all year round, with alfresco dining on cobblestone streets and wonderful waterfront restaurants, complemented by MarchFest in Autumn, Moveable Feasts in Winter and the Cider Festival in Spring.
-More recently, pop up markets and quirky side street fare has become a feature of the central city with a microbrewery on New Street and market stalls at Kirby Lane and Pocket Park.
+More recently, pop up markets and quirky side street fare has become a feature of the central city with a microbrewery on New Street and market stalls at Kirby Lane.

 The city is an incubator for some of New Zealand’s most successful and most-loved businesses and products, and the contemporary creative energy of some of these businesses are showcased at Nelson’s weekly Saturday Market.
 The market has been operating for 40 years and is a ‘must do’ activity for visitors and locals.
 It’s a wonderful way to get a taste of the work of local fashion designers, artisan producers and the surprisingly diverse people who make up our community.